eishub/Starcraft/README.md

 * **examples:** A basic example agent for each race.
 * **libs:** Files required for building the interface and running the various examples.

-Usesul for tournament submissions: [StarCraft GOAL AI Wrapper](https://github.com/Venorcis/StarcraftGOALAIwrapper "StarCraft GOAL AI Wrapper")
+Useful for tournament submissions: [StarCraft GOAL AI Wrapper](https://github.com/Venorcis/StarcraftGOALAIwrapper "StarCraft GOAL AI Wrapper")